 - a.
 Participation in professional organizations, including leadership positions; - b.
 Service to the University; - c.
-Service to the college and/or department/school;
+Service to the college and/or department/school; - d.

-- d.
 Service to the community (must be discipline related service); - e.
 Grant activity that does not have a scholarly research or teaching component. - 4.
-Professional conduct, as defined in written standards includes, but is not limited to the following: - a.
+Professional conduct includes but is not limited to compliance with the following policies, rules, and standards: - a.
 Sexual harassment policy of the University; - b.
 Conflict of interest, conflict of commitment, scholarly misconduct, and ethical conduct policy of the University; - c.
 Affirmative action policy of the University; - d.
-Alcohol policy of the University; - e.
+Alcohol policy of the University;

+- e.
 Drug-free workplace policy of the University; - f.
-Adherence to the "Statement on Professional Ethics" as published by the AAUP; - g.
-Other professional ethics policies as approved by the AAUP Committee B on professional ethics published by the AAUP; - h.
-Disseminated codes of conduct and ethics as defined by relevant professional disciplines; - i.
+"Statement on Professional Ethics" as published by the AAUP; - g.
+Other professional ethics policies as approved by the AAUP Committee B on professional ethics and published by the AAUP; - h.
+Disseminated codes of conduct and ethics as prescribed by professional organizations in the relevant disciplines; - i.
 Professional responsibilities as set out in University rules.